Tooth Extractions at Enamel Dentistry in Austin TX

 Do I Need a Wisdom Tooth Extraction?

 Wisdom teeth are the final four molars in our mouths, which typically erupt between the ages of 17-25.
 While wisdom teeth are a natural part of our growth, many people do not have enough space in their mouths for this last set of molars.
 This means that wisdom teeth often grow in improperly and become impacted (unable to fully erupt from the gum), or they can cause overcrowding with the rest of your teeth.
 This can result in damage to your bite and force your teeth to shift.
-Wisdom teeth don’t always require extraction, but if you notice that you are experiencing discomfort or a change in your bite as they erupt, schedule a consultation at Enamel Dentistry.
+Wisdom teeth don’t always require extraction, but if you notice that you are experiencing discomfort or a change in your bite as they erupt, schedule a consultation at Enamel Dentistry in Austin TX.

 Of Impacted Wisdom Teeth

 When a wisdom tooth cannot fully erupt from the gums, this is known as impaction.
 The symptoms of impaction include redness and swelling around the tooth, jaw pain, tender or bleeding gums, bad breath, or difficulty opening your mouth.
 If you notice these symptoms, call Enamel Dentistry today to schedule a consultation and have one of our qualified dentists take a look to see if an extraction may be right for you.

 When you come in for an extraction, one of our dentists will begin the process by cleaning and numbing your mouth.
 Then, a specialized tool called a dental elevator is used to loosen the tooth in its socket.
 After this, the tooth is gently pulled out by its root.
 The area is then cleaned and disinfected again, and sutured shut.
 This process typically takes only about 5 minutes per tooth, and our advanced numbing agents and sedatives ensure that you feel no anxiety or discomfort throughout the entire process.